Cold calling

 Cold calling is the solicitation of business from potential customers who have had no prior contact with the salesperson conducting the call.
 It is an attempt to convince potential customers to purchase the salesperson's product or service.
 Generally, it is an over-the-phone process, making it a form of telemarketing, but can also be done in-person by door-to-door salespeople.
-Though cold calling can be used as a legitimate business tool, scammers can use cold calling as well.
+Though cold calling is common as a legitimate business technique, scammers can use cold calling as well.

+Cold calling allows businesses to reach new customers at low cost, and has a particular advantage of tending to involve key decisionmakers early in the process.
+It opens access to new markets and relationships.
+On the other hand, prospects tend to consider the technique intrusive, and it is relatively inefficient and fatiguing for the soliciting salesperson.

 Evolution

 Cold calling has developed from a form of giving sales pitch using a script into a targeted communication tool.
 Salespeople call from a list of potential customers that fit certain parameters built to help increase the likelihood of a sale.
 This modern cold calling, sometimes called "warm calling", tries to "dig deeply to understand" the potential customer.

 Criticisms

 With the development of newer technology and the Internet, cold calling has gained some criticism.
 Jeffrey Gitomer wrote in a 2010 article for The Augusta Chronicle that "the return on investment on cold calling is under zero."
 Gitomer believes that cold calling will only annoy customers and will not attract business.
 Gitomer also believes that referral marketing is a better form of selling and marketing.
 According to Gitomer, there are "2.5 basic understandings of a cold call":